Hugh of Cluny

-Hugh (13 May 1024 – 29 April 1109), sometimes called Hugh the Great or Hugh of Semur, was the Abbot of Cluny from 1049 until his death.
+Hugh (13 May 1024 – 29 April 1109), sometimes called Hugh the Great or Hugh of Semur, was the Abbot of Cluny from 1049 until his death in 1109.
 He was one of the most influential leaders of the monastic orders from the Middle Ages.

 Biography

 Hugh was descended from the noblest families in Burgundy.
 He was the eldest son of Seigneur Dalmas I of Semur and Aremberge of Vergy, daughter of Henry I, Duke of Burgundy.

-His father wanted him to be a knight.
-But at the age of fifteen, he took his monastic vows and later became an abbot.
+His father wanted him to be a knight, but recognizing his evident aversion to that, entrusted him to his grand-uncle Hugh, Bishop of Auxerre, for preparation for the priesthood.
+Under the protection of this relative, Hugh received his early education at the monastery school attached to the Priory of St. Marcellus.

+At the age of fourteen he entered the novitiate at Cluny and at the age of fifteen, took his monastic vows.
+He later became prior.
+In 1048 he accompanied the Bishop of Toul, pope-elect Bruno von Egisheim-Dagsburg, to Rome, where he was consecrated Pope Leo IX.
+The following year Prior Hugh was elected abbot of Cluny, succeeding Odilo.
+Later in 1049 he attended the Council of Reims, and in 1054, the Council of Tours.
+In March 1058, he was in Florence, where he attended Pope Stephen IX on his deathbed.

-Abbot Hugh built the third abbey church at Cluny, the largest structure in Europe for many centuries, with funds provided by Ferdinand I of León.
-He was the driving force behind the Cluniac monastic movement during the last quarter of the 11th century, which had priories throughout southern France and northern Spain.
+Abbot Hugh built the third abbey church at Cluny, the largest structure in Europe for many centuries, with funds provided by Ferdinand I of León and Henry I of England.
+In October 1085, Pope Urban II, a former prior of Cluny, consecrated the high altar.

+In 1089 he established the Priory of St Pancras, the first Cluniac house in England.